YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Verteporfin Hair Transplant Claims Need Evidence

-Verteporfin is interesting because the promise is easy to understand.
-If a medicine could reduce FUE dot scarring or help some donor hair return, a patient with limited donor supply would naturally pay attention.
-I understand that excitement.
+The interest in verteporfin is easy to understand.
+If a medicine could reduce FUE dot scarring, or one day help some donor hair return, any patient with limited donor supply would pay attention.
+I understand that hope.
 I still do not plan a hair transplant as if verteporfin can replace donor management.
-In hair transplant donor planning, the evidence is not strong enough today to count on donor regrowth or spend the same donor area twice.
+The evidence is not strong enough to count donor regrowth in the graft budget or use the same donor area twice.

-The safer way to read the topic is simple.
-Ask what was actually tested, whether the comparison was controlled, whether the result stayed stable over time, and whether the surgical design still works if there is no donor regrowth at all.
-If the design fails without verteporfin, the plan is too dependent on an unproven promise.
+The safer way is to read every claim through a few questions.
+What was actually tested?
+Was there a control area?
+Did the result stay stable?
+Does the surgical design still work if there is no donor regrowth at all?
+If the plan fails without verteporfin, the plan is too dependent on an unproven promise.

 In my planning, verteporfin does not change the first principles of FUE.
 The donor area is finite.
 Extraction pattern matters.
 Punch size, spacing, hair characteristics, future hair loss, and repair options still matter.
-If a new drug eventually proves useful, it should make a careful plan better.
+If this new use eventually proves useful, it should make a careful plan better.
 It should not be used to justify a careless plan.

 Why are patients asking about verteporfin now?